 At this point in our story we're nearing the end of 1956, and radio was already well into its decline.
 As television audiences grew and grew, radio audiences shrank and shrank.
 This meant radio advertising dollars shrank, which meant that the radio business as a whole shrank.
 As Jack Johnstone put it in a 1952 interview, when he was hiring for radio shows in the early 1940s, he could offer big stars $5000 or more per week.
 By 1952 pay was down to $1000 a week or less.

 Bob Bailey continued to play Johnny Dollar for several more years.
-Then in 1960, CBS announced that as a cost-cutting move it was relocating all radio operations to New York City.
+Then, in 1960, CBS announced that as a cost-cutting move it was relocating all radio operations to New York City.
 Up to that point Yours Truly, Johnny Dollar had always been recorded in Hollywood, California.
-Bob Bailey announced that he wasn't going to move.
+Bob Bailey and Jack Johnstone both told CBS that they weren't going to move—they were staying put in Hollywood.
 And, if you read between the lines a little, you might get the impression that the staff of Yours Truly, Johnny Dollar thought CBS was bluffing.